 Let’s say you’ve developed a great app.
 Naturally, you want it to reach a broader audience.
 How do you do it – do you translate, localize or internationalize it?
 Or maybe globalize it from the very beginning?
-Aren’t they the same things since you cannot be global unless you are international?
+But aren’t they the same things since you cannot be global unless you are international?

 In this blog, we explain the differences between software localization and software internationalization.
 Let’s dive in!